DenseGAP: Graph-Structured Dense Correspondence Learning with Anchor Points: Introduction

 Recent works on dense correspondence learning build 4D correlations between images using local features extracted for each point, followed by a neighbor consensus filtering strategy to select confident matches~\cite{DBLP:conf/nips/RoccoCATPS18,DBLP:conf/eccv/RoccoAS20,DBLP:conf/nips/LiHLP20,DBLP:conf/cvpr/LiHCHP20}.
 These methods are effective in finding denser matches but still suffer from two major limitations: (1) computing full points correlation is expensive and memory-intensive, especially on high-resolution images; (2) the extracted local features lack global context, making them indistinguishable in textureless or repetitive regions.
 The follow-up methods~\cite{DBLP:conf/nips/LiHLP20,DBLP:conf/eccv/WangZHS20} adopt coarse-to-fine frameworks to reduce the computational cost but struggle with the small receptive fields.
-To overcome these problems, we propose the idea to utilize sparse correspondences as a bridge to connect every point in the global context.
-This is motivated by the human perception that distinguishes similar regions in the scene with global information obtained by a few salient points.
+To overcome them, we propose to utilize sparse correspondences as a bridge to connect every point in the global context, inspired by that humans typically use global information constructed by a few salient points to distinguish similar regions in a scene.

 In this paper, we present a novel way of introducing sparse priors to dense correspondence learning using \textit{anchor points}, a set of paired salient points corresponded across images.
 With these anchor points, we propose to learn a context-aware feature field for querying correspondence at arbitrary image positions.
 We adopt a graph representation that connects the anchor points to every image position so as to model different levels of context and propagate them to the whole graph.
 Based on this representation, to integrate the global information into the local features, we further design three simple but effective message-passing layers: the inter-points layer binds anchor points to introduce the inter-image correlation, the intra-points layer aggregates information among anchor points within an image and builds the intra-image context, and the point-to-image layer broadcasts the above global contexts to every point and fuses it with the local features.
 Utilizing the predicted features, we finally present a coarse-to-fine framework to learn accurate dense correspondence based on cycle consistency.
 Extensive ablative experiments and comparisons show that our learned feature descriptors effectively boost the performance of dense correspondence prediction.
 In particular, our approach can help in complex tasks such as surface normal prediction, depth estimation, and object detection, where global context plays a critical role in extracting point-level information.